Phil Ritchie (rugby league)

 Phil Ritchie (born 1959) is an Australian former rugby league footballer who played in the 1980s.

 Playing career

-Ritchie began his career at North Sydney and played four seasons with the club between 1981-1984.
-He then transferred to the St. George Dragons in 1985 and played Hooker in their 1985 Grand Final team that was defeated 7-6 by Canterbury-Bankstown Bulldogs.
+Ritchie began his career at North Sydney and played four seasons with the club between 1981 and 1984.
+He then transferred to the St. George Dragons in 1985 and played Hooker in their 1985 Grand Final team that was defeated 7–6 by Canterbury-Bankstown Bulldogs.

 He retired at the conclusion on the 1986 season.